jermp/jermp.github.io/_pages/about.md

 As of June 2022, I am **Assistant Professor of Computer Science** at [Ca' Foscari University](https://www.unive.it/pag/13526) of Venice, [Department of Environmental Sciences, Informatics and Statistics](https://www.unive.it/pag/28183).
-Before that, I have been a Research Fellow in Computer Science at the CNR in Pisa, [HPC-Lab](http://hpc.isti.cnr.it), from November 2018 to May 2022
-(Young Researcher Award for the years 2019 and 2020).
+Before that, I have been a Research Fellow in Computer Science at the CNR in Pisa, [HPC-Lab](http://hpc.isti.cnr.it), from November 2018 to May 2022 (3 times Young Researcher Award, for the years 2019, 2020, and 2021).

 I obtained a PhD in Computer Science in March 2019, and a Master Degree in Computer Science in March 2015 (Best Master Thesis Award